On a generalization of affinoid varieties: Spectra of bornological algebras

-Finally, since $\cM(A_i)$ are compact Hausdorff spaces (they are the Berkovich spectra) and they are non-empty because $A_i$ are $k$-algebras, it follows that $\cM(A)$ is compact Hausdorff too and is non-empty because all the map are closed (because they are continuous map between compat Hausdorff spaces) and in this situation non-emptiness of $\cM(A)$ follows from a general result of A.H.
-Stone, \cite{STO}. \end{proof} \end{thm}
+To prove last claim, notice that $\cM(A_i)$ are compact Hausdorff spaces (because they are Berkovich spectra and we can apply theorem 1.2.1 of \cite{BER2}) and non-empty because $A_i$ are $k$-algebras.
+It follows that $\cM(A)$ is compact Hausdorff too, because it can be described as a closed subset of a compact Haudorff space (namely the direct product $\underset{i \in I}\prod \cM(A_i)$), and it is non-empty because of a general result of A.H.
+Stone, cf. \cite{STO} Theorem 5 (to apply the theorem of Stone, notice that every continuous map between compact Hausdorff spaces is closed). \end{proof}